-I’ve made 34 so far, and am hoping to get up to 100–we shall see.
+I’ve made 34 so far, and am hoping to get up to 100–we shall see (update: I did it!).
 Since they only exist on my computer, I feel pretty free to experiment and play.
 It’s been fun and distracting, and also an interesting way to mark the passage of time.

 This means I’ve also been playing a lot of Bisty games.
 Here are some of my favorites.
 All of them take less than 10 minutes to play:

 Five Great Places to Get a Nice Cup of Tea When You Are Asleep by cephalopodunk: This game is highly specific in the strangest of ways, with vivid environments and writing.
 It is thoroughly delightful.
 I am paying particular attention to the way the waterfall and train track tiles suggest continuous movement.
 I hope to visit one of these teahouses (well, perhaps not the Hand-Thief’s Den) in my dreams sometime.

 novena, a poem by cecile richard: This is a lovely, elegiac game, whose story is told through repetition.
 I’m pretty astonished to see how the limited visual vocabulary of Bitsy can convey the various moods of the sea, and can even evoke light filtered through water.
 This game covers a lot of emotional ground in a small space.